bisrikarim/CKA_Exam_Questions/README.md

 # CKA_Exam_Questions
-## Cluster	Installation	and Upgrade
+## Cluster	Installation using Kubeadm
 1. Create	a	cluster	with	four	nodes,	one	control	plane	node,	and	three worker	nodes.
 Create	a	Pod	named	nginx	that	uses	the	container	image nginx:1.27.4-alpine.
 Identify	the	node	the	Pod	has	been	scheduled	on.